david-camba/david-camba/README.md

-# Engineer, Builder, Extreme Learner.
+# Engineer, Builder, Extreme Learner

 I'm a Telecommunications Engineer (ECE equivalent).
 For love, I spent a few years in Mexico running a business outside of tech.
 While I designed our internal tools as a solo dev, I missed the rigor and scale of a professional engineering team.